 1. Categorize your contacts

 With any prospective deal, there are multiple decision-makers responsible for approving a purchase.
-According to Miller and Heiman, each of those individuals can be classified into one of four categories:
+According to Miller and Heiman, each of these individuals can be classified into one of four categories:

 The “champion” is typically the go-to contact for reps.
 This person wants the deal to succeed and is willing to provide the rep with the support they need to make the purchase happen.

-This person is already on your side and requires little convincing to make the deal happen.
-They’re already educated about your offering and understand how it can benefit the company as a whole, but they might struggle to articulate that to the rest of their team or company.
+They're already on your side and require little convincing to make the deal happen.
+The champion is educated about your offering and understands how it can benefit the company as a whole, but they might struggle to articulate that to the other stakeholders.

 The “user buyer” is the person (or group of people) who will ultimately use the product or service purchased.
-For example, if you’re selling software, the user buyer would be the team that will ultimately use the software to do their jobs.
+For example, if you’re selling software, the user buyer would be the team that will use the software to do their job.

 The user buyer typically undergoes the biggest change after a purchase, which can create resistance or hesitancy — but they also have the biggest opportunity for positive change.
 They’ll need to be convinced that switching products (or introducing a new product entirely) will be worth their efforts.

 A “technical buyer” needs to assess and approve a purchase through the lens of the company’s standards or requirements.
 This might include IT, legal, or finance.

 Technical buyers thinks in black and white.
 They have a checklist a product must meet in order to be considered, so convincing them is less about selling a story or idea and more about proving you meet their (sometimes quite rigid) requirements and expectations.